spaceninja/book-list-vue/README.md

 > Create a sortable and filterable list of books you'd like to read.

 This project is a Vue version of my old [book list](https://github.com/spaceninja/book-list) side project.
-I started that project to challenge my vanilla javascript skills, and this is recreating that functionality using Vue3, Vite, and Supabase.
+I started that project to challenge my vanilla javascript skills, and this is recreating that functionality using Vue3, Vite, and Firebase.

 ## Project scripts